 Use an EC2 instance in the same region as your S3 bucket.

-Mount your filesystem using the 6.8 release with cleaner+ enabled (
+Mount your filesystem using version 6.8 or newer with cleaner+ enabled (

 clean=2), highest compaction level (